 I believe in building community for both education and support.

-I advocate for #AutisticJoy and thrive by breathing #AutisticOxygen.Contact me for my rates: info@cjAUsome.ca Follow Christine on Twitter at @AutisticMatters
+I advocate for #AutisticJoy and thrive by breathing #AutisticOxygen.Contact me for my rates: info@cjAUsome.ca Go to my landing page https://linktr.ee/christineajenkins

 After self identifying and seeking assessment for 8 months, Christine got oral confirmation as Asperger’s in late 2008, aged 48.
 It took her four months to get proof in writing.
 She now calls herself autistic.

 Christine is the author of The Ottawa Bicycle Book (1982) and co-editor of The Canadian Cycling Association’s Complete Guide to Bicycle Touring in Canada (1994).

 A Carleton University journalism major, she was a CKCU radio host and producer for 22 years after graduation.
 She co-organized the first-known conference for Canadian spectrum women in Ottawa in 2013.

 Christine served on the Policy Advisory Group for Girls and Women with ASD of CAMH/Autism Ontario in Toronto, under Dr. Meng-Chuan Lai, who she met in June 2017.

 She joined the Ottawa Adult Autism Initiative in May 2018.
 She is a contributing author and proofreader of the popular book, Spectrum Women: Walking to the Beat of Autism (JKP, 2018)

 At Montreal’s INSAR 2019 she and social worker Dori Zener organized and co-hosted the first women’s meet-up.
-Christine spoke on ageing at the NAS Women and Girls Conference, Edinburgh in September 2019 and brought the Icelandic documentary, Seeing the Unseen, to Carleton University later that fall.
+Christine spoke on ageing (dis)gracefully at the NAS Women and Girls Conference, Edinburgh in September 2019 and brought the Icelandic documentary, Seeing the Unseen, to Carleton University later that fall.

-Her newest initiative is as Director of Christine Jenkins AUsome Consulting in Ottawa, Canada.
-She helped form an 7-member team from two universities including Carleton, to study Autistics and Menopause from 2021 to 2024.
+A newer initiative is as Director of Christine Jenkins AUsome Consulting in Ottawa, Canada.
+She helped form an 5-member team from two universities including Carleton, to study Autistics and Menopause from 2021 to 2024.
 See Research under Links or visit www.autisticmenopause.com.

 She may be contacted for her rates and availability at: info@cjAUsome.ca